feiskyer/chatgpt-copilot/README.md

 [Github Copilot](https://github.com/features/copilot) is supported with build-in authentication (a popup would ask your permission when using Github Copilot models).

 > Note: Currently, gpt-4o, gpt-4o-mini, o1, o1-mini, claude-3.5-sonnet are supported (refer the doc [here](https://code.visualstudio.com/api/extension-guides/language-model#send-the-language-model-request) for the details).
+And MCP tools are not supported yet via ChatGPT Copilot extension.

 | Configuration | Example |
 | ------------- | ----------- |